How travel is being impacted by the Ukraine invasion - KRDO

 The conflict could redraw the world air map.

-Meanwhile, the US government’s Federal Aviation Administration told US pilots last week to avoid “the entire country of Ukraine, the entire country of Belarus and a western portion of Russia.”
+The US government’s Federal Aviation Administration had told US pilots last week to avoid “the entire country of Ukraine, the entire country of Belarus and a western portion of Russia.”

 The European Union Aviation Safety Agency, known as EASA, has warned of a “high risk” to civilian aircraft flying near the Ukrainian border.